 Today, the company has global presence, counting with four plants: two of them located in Brazil (Caxias do Sul and São Leopoldo, RS), one in China and another one in the USA, besides commercial offices and distribution centers in Argentina, Chile, Mexico, Germany, South Africa and United Arab Emirates.
 The company holds broad portfolio of products in the segment, with more than 10 thousand items in friction products for automotive, railway and industrial use.
-Assembly of efficient commercial structure also qualifies the company to serve the clients in about 100 countries spread across the world under the Fras-le and Lonaflex trademarks.

-The company's investments on tangible and intangible technologies are actively part of the company's strategy, being essential for its productive qualification and its market inclusion."
+Assembly of efficient commercial structure also qualifies the The company's investments on tangible and intangible technologies are actively part of the company's strategy, being essential for its productive qualification and its market inclusion."